Search results for:

 Second: Select Create Custom View… in the right sidebar.

-Third: Click where is says <All Event IDs> and enter in the IDs of the events you want to view.
+Third: Click where it says and enter the IDs of the events you want to view.
 Optionally, you can also filter by username by specifying a user in the User: textbox.
 Select OK.

 Fourth: Give your view a name, and optionally select a folder to put it in.
 Click OK.